Tractatus Theologico-Politicus: Human power consists in strength of mind and intellect

 One of the most striking features in Spinoza's political theory is his basic principle that "right is might."
 This principle he applied systematically to the whole problem of government, and seemed rather pleased with his achievement, inasmuch as it enabled him to treat political theory in a scientific spirit, as if he were dealing with applied mathematics.
 The identification or correlation of right with power has caused much misunderstanding.
 People supposed that Spinoza reduced justice to brute force.
 But Spinoza was very far from approving Realpolitik.
 In the philosophy of Spinoza, the term "power" (as should be clear from his moral philosophy) means a great deal more than physical force.
-In a passage near the end of his Political Treatise he states explicitly that "human power chiefly consists in strength of mind and intellect" — it consists in fact, of all the human capacities and aptitudes, especially the highest of them.
+In a passage near the end of his Political Treatise he states explicitly that "human power chiefly consists in strength of mind and intellect" — it consists, in fact, of all the human capacities and aptitudes, especially the highest of them.
 Conceived correctly, Spinoza's whole philosophy leaves ample scope for ideal motives in the life of the individual and of the community.
 However, Spinoza considers only men full citizens, as outlined in his unfinished Tractus Politicus, as noted by biographers Steven Nadler and Jonathan I. Israel.

 Monarchy, Aristocracy, and Democracy

 Spinoza discusses the principal kinds of states, or the main types of government, namely, monarchy, aristocracy, and democracy.
 Each has its own peculiarities and needs special safeguards, if it is to realise the primary function of a state.
 Monarchy may degenerate into tyranny unless it is subjected to various constitutional checks which will prevent any attempt at autocracy.
-Similarly, Aristocracy may degenerate into oligarchy and needs analogous checks.
+Similarly, aristocracy may degenerate into an oligarchy and needs analogous checks.
 On the whole, Spinoza favours democracy, by which he meant any kind of representative government.
-In the case of democracy, the community and the government are more nearly identical than in the case of monarchy or aristocracy; consequently a democracy is least likely to experience frequent collisions between the people and the government and so is best adapted to secure and maintain that peace.
+In the case of democracy, the community and the government are more nearly identical than in the case of monarchy or aristocracy; consequently, a democracy is least likely to experience frequent collisions between the people and the government and so is best adapted to secure and maintain that peace.